PLAN YOUR PHUKET BOAT CHARTER

 Day 3: Koh Phi Phi Don to Koh Phi Phi Leh

-We highly recommend to hike to the viewpoint in the morning.
-It is a “must do” when visiting Phi Phi Don.
+We highly recommend hiking to the viewpoint in the morning.
+It is a “must-do” when visiting Phi Phi Don.
 The view of the 2 large bays in front of you and Phi Phi Leh in the background is just awesome!

-When you come back, you can have breakfast onboard and we head to Long Beach.
-This is the best place to snorkel with the totally harmless Black Top Reef Sharks (small and not dangerous at all).
+When you come back, you can have breakfast on board and we head to Long Beach.
+This is the best place to snorkel with the totally harmless Black Tip Reef Sharks (small and not dangerous at all).